Briefgarde/categorizer2/README.md

 - - Then run `firebase login` from the project's root to connect your Google Account to the project.
 The Firebase instance should be called "categorizer".
 - If this ran successfully and you're connected, you should now be able to run the app from the main.dart file.

+## Contact
+If, by any misfortune, the project can not run on your machine due to some unforseen circumstances, please contact me (briefgarde@gmail.com) to try and resolve the issue.
+The project runs as an .apk on my phone just fine, I have no reason to believe it's a case of "well it runs on my machine" if a problem happens.